quicwg/base-drafts/draft-ietf-quic-transport.md

 attack from off the network path.
 All QUIC packets contain proof that the recipient saw a preceding packet from its peer.

+Addresses cannot change during the handshake, so endpoints can discard packets that are received on a different network path.

-The first mechanism used is the source and destination connection IDs, which are required to match those set by a peer.
+The source and destination connection IDs are the primary means of protection against off-path attack during the handshake.
+These are required to match those set by a peer.
 Except for an Initial and stateless reset packets, an endpoint only accepts packets that include a destination connection that matches a connection ID the endpoint previously chose.
 This is the only protection offered for Version Negotiation packets.

 The destination connection ID in an Initial packet is selected by a client to be unpredictable, which serves an additional purpose.
 The packets that carry the